2023 Hyundai Aura Revealed Ahead Of Imminent Launch | CarDekho.com

 New Equipment Added!

-In terms of features, Hyundai has equipped the updated Aura with footwell lighting, an analogue instrument cluster with a 3.5-inch MID (available with the pre-facelift’s CNG and Magna variants), USB C-type fast charger, and automatic headlamps.
-It continues with features such as an 8-inch touchscreen system, Android Auto and Apple CarPlay), wireless charger, cruise control, push-button start-stop, and automatic AC.
+In terms of features, Hyundai has equipped the updated Aura with footwell lighting, an analogue instrument cluster with a 3.5-inch MID (available with the pre-facelift CNG and Magna variants), USB Type-C fast-charger and automatic headlamps.
+It continues with features such as an eight-inch touchscreen system, Android Auto and Apple CarPlay, wireless charger, cruise control, push-button start-stop and automatic AC.

 More Safety Features

-The facelifted Hyundai Aura now gets four airbags as standard, while the top-spec SX(O) variants get six airbags.
-Besides that, ESC (electronic stability control), hill start assist, and tyre pressure monitoring system have also been added in addition to a rear parking camera and ISOFIX seat anchorages.
+The facelifted Hyundai Aura now gets four airbags as standard, while the top-spec SX(O) variant gets six airbags.
+Besides, ESC (electronic stability control), hill-start assist and tyre pressure monitoring system have also been added, in addition to a rear parking camera and ISOFIX seat anchorages.

 Any Mechanical Changes?

 None.
-The updated Aura retaints its 1.2-litre petrol and CNG engines.
-The petrol engine is rated at 83PS and 113Nm and get the option of five-speed manual and AMT transmissions.
-The CNG claims 69PS and 95Nm on tap, being mated to a five-speed manual as standard.
+The updated Aura retains its 1.2-litre petrol and CNG engines.
+The petrol engine is rated at 83PS and 113Nm and gets the option of five-speed manual and AMT transmissions.
+The CNG delivers 69PS and 95Nm and is mated to a five-speed manual as standard.
 The 1-litre turbo-petrol engine seems to have been dropped for now.

 Expected Prices And Rivals

-The updated Hyundai Aura will command a premium over the outgoing model, which ranges from Rs 6.20 lakh to Rs 8.97 lakh (ex-showroom Delhi).
-It rivals the Honda Amaze and Tata Tigor.
+The updated Hyundai Aura will command a premium over the outgoing model, which cost between Rs 6.20 lakh and Rs 8.97 lakh (ex-showroom Delhi).
+It rivals the Honda Amaze, Tata Tigor and Maruti Suzuki Dzire.

 Read More on : Hyundai Aura AMT